JUDEELRICA/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Wrote a script that duplicates the last line of the file iacta
+a script that displays the number of lines that contain the pattern bin in a file